 brain and have been coined a “black box” due to difficulty in comprehending their capabilities and proficiencies.
 Similar to the brain, neural networks are interconnected layers that understand machine translation, language understanding, image recognition, and speech recognition.

 Due to the “opaqueness” of algorithmic training, there is fear surrounding the paths that could be taken by these algorithms.
 If fear exists in your organizations, simple trial and error could be implemented in order to test this new software.
 Only a portion of securities trades can be made in order to determine if this technology is a risk that is willing to be taken by your organization.

-Organizations who are looking to incorporate algorithmic trading and other artificial intelligence ought to determine the legal and social impact that implementation of this technology may create.
+Organizations that are looking to incorporate algorithmic trading and other artificial intelligence ought to determine the legal and social impact that implementation of this technology may create.
 Research-based analysis can not only help determine the impact that algorithmic technology has on organizations, but also the legal, social, and customer implications.

-Bâton Global’s has provided clients research-based insight in guiding organizations through change.
+Bâton Global has provided clients research-based insight in guiding organizations through change.
 Artificial intelligence such as algorithmic trading is finally impacting various functions in a variety of industries.

 Enter your information below and our team will contact you.